Real Estate Intelligence Series | Module 2 of 6

 ↳ The hidden effect

 The biggest lever is not the time saved itself - it is that hot leads get served faster.
-Currently a top lead waits just as long as a tourist, because the queue is FIFO.
-With scoring, the best buyer is contacted within 2 hours instead of after 2 days.
-That reduces drop-offs by 15% - at an average commission value of €8,500 per deal.
+Currently a top lead waits just as long as a tourist, because enquiries are worked strictly in order of arrival.
+With scoring, the best buyer is contacted within minutes instead of after hours.
+That produces +11 closings per year - half of the buyers currently lost to faster competitors - at an average commission value of €8,500 per closing.

 07 Next steps for your brokerage